jamowei/secure-wireguard-implementation/README.md

 Start with `sudo apt update` and then `sudo apt install -t testing dnscrypt-proxy`

-It is recommended then to reset and delete `rm /etc/apt/sources.list.d/testing.list`.
+It is recommended then to reset and delete `sudo rm /etc/apt/sources.list.d/testing.list`.

-The next step then is to configure DNSCrypt, first edit `/etc/dnscrypt-proxy/dnscrypt-proxy.toml` and modify the `listen_address` line to be `[]`.
+The next step then is to configure DNSCrypt, first edit `sudo nano /etc/dnscrypt-proxy/dnscrypt-proxy.toml` and modify the `listen_address` line to be `[]`.

 Now to add your preferred DNS providers: